Yadhukrishnan-VC/commonly-used-passwords/README.md

 # commonly-used-passwords
-Validation for avoiding commonly used passwords for Secure from Dictiory attack
+Validation of commonly used passwords for Secure from Dictiory attack

+This can be used in Registration and password changing form validation